-PCB Layout
+PCB Lavout

-Proper PCB layout is critical to the performance of MOSFET gate drivers.
-In particular, the connection between the HS source and LS drain needs to be as direct as possible, to avoid negative undershoot on the phase node due to parasitic inductances.
+Proper PCB layout is critical to the performance In particular, the of MOSFET gate drivers. connection between the HS source and LS drain needs to be as direct as possible, to avoid negative undershoot on the phase node due to parasitic inductances.
 The pre-driver is designed to accommodate negative undershoot, but if it is excessive, unpredictable operation or damage to the IC can result.

-An example PCB layout (the MP6530 is shown, which is similar to the MP6534) is shown below.
+An example PCB layout (of the MP6530, which is similar to the MP6535) is shown below.
 It uses surface mount N-channel MOSFETs, which allows very short connection between the HS and LS MOSFETs.
 You can also see the use of wide copper areas for all of the high current paths.